 As we have seen, because they play with fire and high temperatures, thermal foggers are not safe to use indoors or in an enclosed space, due to the risk of asphyxiation, nor in areas that contain flammable materials.
 In addition, in colder weather, there is a risk that the heat assembly of the fogger will not heat up to a point where it completely vaporizes the fogging solution so that pesticide that is still in liquid form will begin to drip from the fogger leaving hard to remove stains on the floors and carpets.
 Thermal foggers are thus suitable for outdoor use only.

 Thermal fogger types:

-- Propane Mosquito Foggers – Propane mosquito foggers rely on propane fuel to heat up the element or coil that vaporizes the fogging solution.
-They come with a canister for attaching the propane tank to the fogging device, so that you can carry your device around with you and go fogging wherever you like: as long as fuel remains in the tank, no external power source is required.
-Beware though that with many propane mosquito foggers, the propane tanks are sold separately, so if you do end up buying one of these foggers, be sure not to forget to purchase a fuel tank to go with it!
+- Propane Mosquito Foggers – Best propane mosquito foggers rely on propane fuel to heat up the element or coil that vaporizes the fogging solution.
+They come with a canister for attaching the propane tank to the fogging device so that you can carry your device around with you and go fogging wherever you like: as long as fuel remains in the tank, no external power source is required.
+Beware, though, that with many propane mosquito foggers, the propane tanks are sold separately, so if you do end up buying one of these foggers, be sure not to forget to purchase a fuel tank to go with it!
 Here are the best propane fogger options currently available on the market.